fishcus/KAP-manual/en/security/ldap.en.md

 ### Enable LDAP

-In 	`conf/kylin.properties`, set "kylin.security.profile=ldap"，and then restart KAP.
+In 	`conf/kylin.properties`, set "kylin.security.profile=ldap"，and then restart Kyligence Enterprise.

-If we login KAP with `jenny` who belongs to group `admin`, `System` menu will be displayed in the navigation bar:
+If we login Kyligence Enterprise with `jenny` who belongs to group `admin`, `System` menu will be displayed in the navigation bar:

 ![Login as user in Admin group](images/ldap/w_1.png)